 Speaking of green cleaning ingredients, vinegar is one of my favorites!
 It can do so much and is totally safe.
 I buy it by the gallon I use so much of it.

 You can now even buy pre-made vinegar cleaners!
 So those that aren’t into the DIY thing can still have awesome, safe cleaners.
 I love that great products like this are now hitting the market.

 I hope you enjoyed these tips as much as I did.
 If you have a great cleaning tip share in the comments.
-I’d also love to hear who are your favorite housewife and homemaking bloggers.
+I’d also love to hear who are your favorite homemaking bloggers.
 I’d love to find some new blogs to check out.